fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Mon 10/19
 - Gary Taubes and Cristin Kearns Couzens, [Big Sugar's Sweet Little Lies](https://www.motherjones.com/environment/2012/10/sugar-industry-lies-campaign/), _Mother Jones_ (Nov/Dec 2012).

-This article is quite rich in detail and a little like drinking from a fire hose, so it takes some effort to not let your eyes glaze over as you read through it.
+This article is quite rich in detail and at times like drinking from a fire hose, so it takes some effort to not let your eyes glaze over as you read through it.
 Don't give up!
-We're reading this in part to practice understanding history of nutrition narratives, not to absorb all the names and events and studies the article references.
+We're reading this to practice understanding history of nutrition narratives, evaluate the role of science in the food industry.
+We DO NOT need to absorb all the names and events and studies the article references.

+Pay particular attention to how "science" is used in determining how dangerous (or not) sugar is.
+While the history of nutrition narrative that we've been following has generally shown how "science" is creating more knowledge about nutrition (even if it might be used for a particular social agenda), this article shows how the inherent uncertainties of science can be used (usually by facets of the food industry) to undermine confidence in that same nutrition research.

 {% include alert.html class='danger' title='Reading reflection' text="
 You're riding in an elevator and someone you admire gets on and notices you reading this article on your phone.
-They say to you: \"That looks long and boring, but I've been wondering: does the sugar industry really lie to people or are they just marketing a product?
-Is it really dangerous?
-How do we know one way or the other?\" You've got about a minute to make a good impression and answer the questions smartly (BASED ON THE ARTICLE).
+They say to you: \"That looks long and boring, but I've been wondering: Is sugar actually dangerous?
+How would we know one way or the other?\" You've got about a minute to make a good impression and answer the questions smartly (BASED ON THE ARTICLE).
 What are you going to say?
 Needless to say, if you just babble on without showing your knowledge of the article or the history your VIP will be unimpressed and you will lament your missed opportunity forever.

 _Note: This is all a fanciful way of asking you to boil down a long and dry but highly informative article to the main points that the average person should know about._
 "%}